hsnucnmc/winter-2022/overview_of_services.md

 SPF stands for Sender Policy Framework.
 The mechanism makes all domain has one DNS record that records which IP addresses its mail servers have.

-By doing so, if a bad guy uses his or her own mail server to send mail as someone in other domain, the mail will not pass SPF test and thus being classifies as not safe or spam.
+By doing so, if a bad guy uses his or her own mail server to send mail as someone in other domain, the mail will not pass SPF test and thus being classifies as unsafe mail or spam.

 However, if the mail is intercepted and the content is changed by a bad guy, SPF is useless.